 I believe it was Lil Yachty who once said, “What’s in a name?
 That which we call a rose by any other name would smell as sweet.”
-Lil Yachty - or maybe it was Shakespeare, I always get those two confused - is right to point out the power of a name, and luckily the good thing about being a rapper is you can change names as quickly as you change socks, at least until you become famous.
+Or maybe it was Shakespeare—I always get those two confused.
+Either way, the good thing about being a rapper is you can change names as quickly as you change socks—at least until you become famous.

-Case in point, The Lox weren't always The Lox.
+Take Diddy/Puffy/Puff Daddy, who knows a thing or two about both names and artist marketing.
+The Lox, who signed to his Bad Boy label in 1995, weren't always The Lox.
 Just check out this clip from DJ EFN and NORE’s Drink Champs podcast with Jadakiss and Ja Rule.

 [Puff] said The Warlocks wasn’t marketable so he made us cut the ‘War’ off and just be ‘The Lox.’
 Then he told us, “Figure out what that is.
 Y’all come up with something.”

 Ja Rule: Living Off Experience, nigga, that’s hard